weng1102/reading_app/curriculum/test1.md

 This paragraph is an implicit new paragraph that follows an empty newline.

 My name is Ronlyn Goo.
 I am 58 years old.
 I have a Bachelor's degree in Chemical Engineering from UC Berkeley.
 I also have an MBA degree from Stanford.
 I live at 20680 Seaton Ave.
 My current occupation is stroke recovery.
 My cell phone number is (408) 206-5963.
 In case of emergency, please call Wen at (408) 267-6076.
 Yay! // blank line terminates paragraph.
-(Good luck with parenthetics.)
+(Good luck with parentheticals.)
 What about lasting [sic].
 Sentences ending with "quotes."
 What about sentences ending with "quotes?"
 What about abbreviations like Ca. or Or. trailing sentence with no formal terminal punctuation

 ## heading level 2